 10 Best Herbal Decoctions For Puffy Eyes

-Herbal decoctions for puffy eyes are traditional remedies that use natural ingredients to reduce swelling and promote skin health around the eyes.
+Herbal decoctions for puffy eyes are traditional remedies that utilize natural ingredients to reduce swelling and brighten the under-eye area.

-Common herbs such as chamomile, green tea, and calendula are often used due to their anti-inflammatory and soothing properties.
-To prepare a decoction, these herbs are boiled in water, then allowed to steep and cool before being applied as compresses.
-This method is believed to help drain excess fluid and calm irritated skin.
+Common herbs such as chamomile, green tea, and licorice root are often used due to their anti-inflammatory and soothing properties.
+To prepare a decoction, these herbs are simmered in water for several minutes, then allowed to cool before being applied as a compress to the eyes.
+This method is believed to help drain excess fluid and improve circulation around the delicate eye area.

 Table of Contents